zeljkoobrenovic/grounded-architecture/_site/manuscript/print/2022-11-04-cheat-sheet.markdown

 ### Data Foundation
 * The architecture Data Foundation serves as a medium to create a complete, up-to-date picture of critical elements of the technology landscapes of big organizations.
 * The Data Foundation provides an architecture-centric view of data about a technology landscape based on source code analyses, public cloud billing reports, vibrancy reports, or incident tickets.
 * To facilitate the creation of a Data Foundation, I have been working on creating open-source tools that can help obtain valuable architectural insights from data sources, such as source code repositories.
+Check out open-source [architecture dashboard examples](https://zeljkoobrenovic.github.io/grounded-architecture-dashboard-examples/) and [Sokrates](https://sokrates.dev).

 ### People Foundation
 * Developing the architecture function requires having competent, empowered, and motivated architects.
 Architecture practice must carefully organize, empower, and leverage scarce talent.